For pages which use master pages, the content of the page is the combination of the sections in the master page and in the page itself.

-Each page resource of a type that supports master page contains a
+Each page resource of a type that supports master pages has a

-master_page_id column, which determines how the page is rendered.
+master_page_id property in the API, which determines how the page is rendered.
 Here are the rules associated with how master pages are rendered:

-master_page_idis not blank, then pages render with the master page instead of the theme template, even if
+null, pages render the master page instead of the theme template, even if

 template_suffixis not blank.

-- If you want to enable sections on a product, collection, article or custom page, then you will need to assign a master page to them.
+- If you want to enable sections on a product, collection, article or custom page, you will therefore need to assign a master page to them.

-master_page_idis not blank but the active theme does not have the corresponding page section file, the page falls back to rendering using the theme template
+nullbut the active theme does not have the corresponding page section file, the page falls back to rendering using the theme template.

-- By default master pages only contain the page section, which cannot be removed.
+- By default master pages only contain the page section, which can't be removed.

-More details on master pages can be found on the Section themes REST API doc.
+More details on master pages can be found in the Section themes REST API documentation.